habibcilmd-cardiologist/dr-cil/content/en/services/myocardial-perfusion/index.md

 {{< /alert >}}

 Myocardial perfusion scintigraphy (MPS) is a nuclear medicine imaging method that evaluates blood flow to the heart muscle.
 It has high accuracy in diagnosing coronary artery disease.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in interpreting MPS results.

 ## What is Myocardial Perfusion Scintigraphy?